How to Get on Spotify Playlists in 10 Steps

 At the same time, it’s highly useful to get a sense of what traits a successfully playlisted song tends to have, and how this changes based on context.

-Some types of playlists might tend towards including songs of a certain length, structure, or level of energy.
+Some types of playlists might tend towards including songs of a certain length, lyrical content, structure, genre, sound, aesthetic, location or level of energy.

 Pay attention to characteristics like this and think about how they relate to the kinds of playlists you’re aiming for.

-While it might be tempting to simply aim for playlists with high traffic, this approach can easily backfire.
+While it might be tempting to simply pitch playlists with high traffic, this approach can easily backfire.
+Mention local playlists that represent your scene or suggest playlists that represent a more niche genre, interest or specialty.

 When you make these choices with care and intention, your chances of getting playlisted will be far better.